Stiff Peaks and Soft Peaks: How to Whisk Egg Whites

 How to Get Soft and Stiff Peaks

 Also, be sure there are no yolks (not even a drop!) in your egg whites.
 This will also prevent you from getting the right volume.
 You can learn a few tips about separating eggs here.

-Step 2: Start beating to get soft peaks
+Step 1: Start beating to get soft peaks

 With your egg whites in your mixing bowl, add in the cream of tartar.
 The cream of tartar is important here—it helps stabilize the eggs so they hold their shape.
 Even if your recipe doesn’t call for it, you can add a pinch.

 Start beating your whites with the whisk attachment on medium speed.
-At first your eggs will appear translucent and frothy.
+At first, your eggs will appear translucent and frothy.
 That means you’re just getting started.
 With a little more time, you should end up at the soft peak stage.

-Step 3: Keep going for stiff peaks
+Step 2: Keep going for stiff peaks

-Step 4: Over-mixed egg whites
+Step 3: Fix over-mixed egg whites

-You do not want to get to step four!
+You do not want to get to step three!
 Overworked egg whites won’t be a good addition to any of your recipes.
 You can tell your egg whites have been mixed too long if they look grainy and you see liquid pooling at the bottom of the bowl.

 If you’re in a real bind, you can try to recover over-mixed egg whites by adding in an additional room temperature egg white to help loosen up this mixture.
 If you have time, go back to step one and try again.